armandoroman20/armandoroman20/README.md

 ### Hi there, I'm Armando Roman👋

-I am a full stack developer, that focuses on front end development.
+I am a full stack developer that focuses on front end development.
 I am experienced with Java, Javascript, HTML, CSS, MySQL, and frameworks such as Bootstrap, JQuery, and SpringBoot.

-I'm always trying to learn and develop my skills as a developer, and am constantly trying to learn something new!
+I enjoy learning tips and tricks from other developers and I'm constantly trying to develop my skills as a developer.

 ## - 🔭 I’m currently working on